alfg/guildbit/README.md

 ![Guildbit.com](/app/static/img/screenshots/howitworks_home.png)

-GuildBit is a full-stack application frontend written in Python to offer temporary virtual Mumble servers to users.
-Guildbit depends the [murmur-rest](https://github.com/alfg/murmur-rest) API backend to interface with the virtual Mumble servers.
+GuildBit is a full-stack application written in Python to offer temporary virtual Mumble servers to users.
+Guildbit depends on [murmur-rest](https://github.com/alfg/murmur-rest) API backend to interface with the virtual Mumble servers.

 ## Technology Stack